 ReGen III Corp. (the "Company") was incorporated under the laws of British Columbia, Canada and continued its incorporation into Alberta on December 6, 2017.
 The Company's wholly owned subsidiaries, ReGen III (Alberta) Inc., was incorporated under the provincial laws of Alberta on November 1, 2017 and ReGen III (USGC) Corporation, was incorporated in Delaware, USA on October 29, 2021.
-The Company's indirect subsidiaries, RG3 Texas Holdings LLC was incorporated in Delaware, USA on March 16, 2022 is wholly owned by ReGen III (USGC) Corporation and RG3 Texas LLC was incorporated in Delaware, USA on March 16, 2022 is wholly owned by RG3 Texas Holdings LLC.
-RG3 Texas LLC is intended to be the Texas project operations entity and RG3 Texas Holdings LLC is intended to be the investment holding entity, where project level funding from the Company, equity providers and the debt providers will be contributed.
-ReGen III (Alberta) Inc. is intended to hold the assets of a used motor oil recycling facility in Alberta, if the Company determines to proceed further in Alberta.
+The Company's indirect subsidiaries, RG3 Texas Holdings LLC was incorporated in Delaware, USA on March 16, 2022, and is wholly owned by ReGen III (USGC) Corporation and RG3 Texas LLC was incorporated in Delaware, USA on March 16, 2022, and is wholly owned by RG3 Texas Holdings LLC.
+RG3 Texas LLC is intended to be the Texas project operations entity and RG3 Texas Holdings LLC is intended to be the investment holding entity, where project-level funding from the Company, equity providers and the debt providers will be contributed.
+ReGen III (Alberta) Inc. is intended to hold the assets of a used motor oil recycling facility in Alberta, should the Company proceed further in Alberta.

-The Company's shares are listed on the TSX Venture Exchange under the symbol "GIII," the OTCQX under the symbol "ISRJF" and the Frankfurt Exchange under the symbol "PN4".
+The Company's shares are listed on the TSX Venture Exchange under the symbol "GIII," the OTCQB under the symbol "ISRJF" and the Frankfurt Exchange under the symbol "PN4".

-This Management Discussion & Analysis ("MD&A") of the Company has been prepared by management as of May 26, 2023 and should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2022, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This Management Discussion & Analysis ("MD&A") of the Company has been prepared by management as of November 27, 2023 and should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2022 and the Company's condensed consolidated interim financial statements for the three and nine months ended September 30, 2023, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All monetary amounts referred to herein are in Canadian dollars unless otherwise stated.

-The Company's address is Suite 1750 - 400 Burrard St. Vancouver, B.C., V6C 3A6, Canada.
+The Company's address is Suite 1245 - 200 Granville St., Vancouver, B.C.
+V6C 1S4, Canada.

-The Company acquired on an exclusive basis in February 2017, technology ("ReGenTM technology") that enables the production of Group II and Group III base oils from the recycling (also known as "re-refining") of used motor oil.
-Group III oil is also known as "synthetic" motor oil and is used in higher performance internal combustion and gas turbine engines.
-The Company currently holds nine (9) ReGenTM patents that have been granted in North America and five (5) other ReGenTM patents that have been issued in India, Singapore and Malaysia.
-The Company also holds eighteen (18) other ReGenTM patent applications world-wide that are pending.
+The Company acquired, on an exclusive basis in February 2017, technology ("ReGenTM technology") that enables the production of Group II and Group III base oils from the recycling (also known as "re-refining") of used motor oil.
+Group III oil is also known as "synthetic" motor oil and is used in higher-performance internal combustion and gas turbine engines.
+The Company currently holds eleven (11) ReGenTM patents that have been granted or allowed in North America (comprised of nine granted and two allowed), five (5) other ReGenTM patents that have been issued in India, Singapore and Malaysia and one (1) patent that has been accepted in Egypt.
+The Company also holds fifteen (15) other ReGenTM patent applications worldwide that are pending.